DavidHancu/JavaChallenges/Knowledge Base/Sorting/README.md

 ```

 # Note
-**BE AWARE:** Trying to sort readonly lists will throw an UnsupportedOperationException.
+**BE AWARE:** Trying to sort readonly lists will throw an ``UnsupportedOperationException``.
 However, there are ways to bypass it.
 One of them is creating a new collection like this:
 ```java
 numbers = new ArrayList<>(numbers);
 ```
 This piece of code creates a copy of the readonly list.
-SO now, when the code uses the ``numbers`` variable, it will point to the list that allows editing.
+So now, when the code uses the ``numbers`` variable, it will point to the list that allows editing.

 # Something else to point out
 The ``Comparator`` class has a pretty neat method called ``reversed()``.
 You can also get a Comparator for descending order by using: